fchauvel/fchauvel.net/content/post/so_load_balancing.md

 ![Fig. 1 Evolution of the number of servers for different living costs](/franck/images/sensitivity_to_living_cost.png)

 Fig. 1 shows how the number of servers evolves with different living cost ($c$).
+The dashed line show the carrying capacity associated with each living cost.
 It suggests that this living cost impacts both the total number of servers that will eventually survive&mdash;the "steady state" in Control theory parlance&mdash;but also affects the time it takes for the system to react&mdash;the raising time.